Vavyo/Code-401-Lab06-07/README.md

 Inheritance is a great way to use abstraction as it involves ensuring other classes have expected methods and properties.
 Refer to abstraction for examples.

 Polymorphism allows objects to be unique depending on the context.
 The concrete Classes such as Ragdoll and Koala are examples.

+Interfaces allow the ability to ensure objects have desired functionality.
+I implemented it with a has claws for climbing and attacking and a has fur for fur length pattern and color.

 ## Change Log
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: